 North America accounted for 50% of total net sales in 2015.
 Europe accounted for the balance.

 Kimberly-Clark sells its household items directly to supermarkets, mass merchandisers, drugstores, warehouse clubs, variety and department stores, and other retail outlets, as well as through distributors and e-commerce.
 For the away-from-home market it serves, the company sells through distributors and directly to high-volume public facilities and to manufacturing, lodging, office building, food service, and health care establishments.

-To gain recognition for its brands, the company has averaged about $650 million in advertising expenses each year.
-In fiscal 2012, Kimberly-Clark logged $810 million in ad spending.
+To gain recognition for its brands, the company has averaged about $780 million in advertising expenses each year.
+In 2015, Kimberly-Clark logged $710 million in ad spending.
 As business and economic conditions improve, the consumer paper company will spend more aggressively on adverting and promoting its products.

 Its largest customer, über worldwide retailer Wal-Mart, represented about 14% of sales in 2015, and 13% in 2014 and 2013.

 Kimberly-Clark's revenues decreased by $1.1 billion in 2015 due to decreased sales from consumer tissue and personal care segments as the result of unfavorable currency rates.

 Net income decreased by $513 million due to lower sales and increased other expenses partially offset by decreased provision for income taxes.

 In 2015 net cash provided by the operating activities decreased by $539 million compared to 2014.